Connecting to Airflow

 pip install airflow-provider-firebolt

-We recommend running the latest version of the provider package.
+Run the latest version of the provider package.
 Release history is available on PyPI.
-To upgrade to the most recent version, use the command below, then restart Airflow for the changes to take effect.

 pip install airflow-provider-firebolt --upgrade